 Frequently Asked Questions

-If the DACA program is ended in March of 2018, will DACA recipients be allowed to remain enrolled at Pace?
+If the DACA program is ended by the U.S. Supreme Court and no legislative fix is passed and signed into law, will DACA recipients be allowed to remain enrolled at Pace?

 Yes.
 Pace University admits all qualified students regardless of immigration status.
 This reflects Pace’s commitment to the importance of a diverse and inclusive community.